golangdaddy/presentation/phase-1/api.md

 ```

 #### /asset/:asset_id/inspections (GET)
-Returns all inspections for an asset.
+Returns all inspections for an asset, including attachments for each inspection.
 ```
 {
     "id": "980144e66414d1b752ed4e8c3159876ebcc623e611b97d05be8b099518ff08be",